Above, some not Urnula craterium.

 Above, three crane flies all tangled up.

 There was a little area maybe 10’ x 10’ and they were all over the place, just inches above the ground.
-I cannot say with certainty what they were doing but I’d guess it had a lot to do with hooking up.
+I cannot say with certainty what they were doing but I’m guessing it had to do with hooking up.

 I never find a ton, but I never get past two big parks right near my house.
 I don't mind at all; there's plenty of other stuff, and other mushrooms without so much anxiety attached to them.